 You may incur a late enrollment penalty if there is a continuous period of 63 days

-or more at any time after the end of your Initial Enrollment Period (IEP) during
+or more at any time after the end of your Initial Election Period (IEP) during which

-which you were eligible to enroll in a Medicare Part D plan, but were not enrolled
+you were eligible to enroll in a Medicare Part D plan, but were not enrolled and

 A late enrollment penalty is an additional amount added to your monthly Medicare

 Part D premium.
-The specific cost of this fee depends on how long you went past
+The specific cost of this fee depends on any period of lapse in

-your IEP before enrolling.
-You will be required to pay the penalty for the length
+coverage.
+You will be required to pay the penalty for the length of your Medicare

 Return to the Medicare FAQ section to view more answers